 First question: where should our concept of life begin and end?
 Even among Earth creatures, we have bacteria, which clearly live, reproduce and die, as well as viruses.
 Viruses do reproduce, but come on — they’re scarcely more than a collection of molecules: outside their interaction with their victims, they do nothing at all — is that “living”?

 It isn’t clear that we should restrict ourselves to chemical, corporeal, life forms.
 People have speculated about life forms consisting of magnetic fields, for instance inhabiting a star, and life forms inhabiting the surface of a neutron star, or somehow living in deep space, away from any astronomical body.
 And then, there are plenty of stories written about creatures that live somehow outside the physical universe.
 Is it physically possible?
-We have no practical means of examining those extreme environments, and any physical theory that covers them is at best an extrapolation from experiments that can be done in a tiny lab.
+We have no practical means of examining those extreme environments, and any physical theory that covers them is at best an extrapolation from experiments that a tiny lab can do.
 Really nobody knows.

 Besides this, it has been proposed that anything that can reproduce and be modified and die ought to be considered a life form — for instance, ideas reproduce themselves among people, and are modified, and can die off.
 (This is the famous notion of a “meme”.)
 But even this is just an extension of our experience (in this case, meant to support the mechanism of natural selection).
 Might there be things we want to call life, that come into being some other way?